“Being In The Office 8–12 Hours A Day Never Feel Like Work To Me, Because I Am Not Working, I Am Using My Creativity To Create Something New”

 Words of Wisdom With Lisa Chu

-Marco Derhy, CEO @ Derhy Enterprises, a “Positive” Influencer
+Marco Derhy, Founder @ Derhy Enterprises, a “Positive” Influencer

 I had the pleasure of interviewing Lisa Chu Her company, Black N Bianco, is dedicated to crafting memories the whole family will treasure.